 JVM (Java Virtual Machine) is an abstract machine, In other words, it is a program/software which takes Java bytecode and converts the byte code (line by line) into machine understandable code.

 JVM(Java Virtual Machine) acts as a run-time engine to run Java applications.
 JVM is the one that actually calls the main method present in Java code.
 JVM is a part of the JRE(Java Runtime Environment).

 - Executing the code

-- It provide run-time environment to the users
+- It provides a run-time environment to the users

-All these functions take different forms of the memory structure.
-The memory in the JVM divided into 5 different parts:
+All these functions take different forms of memory structure.
+The memory in the JVM is divided into 5 different parts:

 - Class(Method) Area